 The most successful companies view HR as a vital link to growth from the outset, but the majority of firms with fewer than 50 employees don’t have a dedicated human resources department.
 In fact, the average ratio of HR representatives to employees is about one representative for every 50-55 employees.

-Every company’s strategy is different, but you probably need to have someone handling HR if:
+Every company’s strategy is different, but you probably need to invest in a Human Resources Consulting Firm if:

 You’re expanding quickly